-Fortunately, my students are not test subjects in an experiment; they are humans with goals and emotions and challenges.
+Fortunately, my students are not test subjects in an experiment; they are humans with goals and emotions and challenges."
+Switch.

-I worked on getting Andres to open up; we even shared some games of Super Smash Bros on his Nintendo Switch.
 But language development was not his only challenge.
 He also needed help with soft skills: "What does productive studying look like?", "How do you keep track of assignments?", "Why is consistency important in school?", and "How can you build confidence in your skills and in talking with teachers?"